nabenabe0928/empirical-attainment-func/README.md

 ## Attainment surface

-As seen in the figure below, the **attainment surface** is the surface in the objective space such that we can obtain by splitting the objective space like a step function by the Pareto front solutions yielded during the optimization.
+As seen in the figure below, the **attainment surface** is the surface in the objective space that we can obtain by splitting the objective space like a step function by the Pareto front solutions yielded during the optimization.

 It is simple to obtain the attainment surface if we have only one experiment;
 however, it is hard to show the aggregated results from multiple experiments.
-To address this issue, we use $k$% attainment surface.
+To address this issue, we use the $k$% attainment surface.

 ![Conceptual visualization of the attainment surface](figs/attainment-surface.png)